top of page

 How are tumors removed?

 The hair around the mass is clipped and the skin is cleaned.
-A local anesthetic (lidocaine) is injected just below the mass to be removed, and once numb, the nodule or mass is removed, along with the skin beneath to ensure it does not grow back.
-The site is closed with suture, which needs to be removed in 10-14 days.
-We do not use absorbable suture very often because it is more likely for a pet to have a reaction to an absorbable suture, but we can use it on request.
+A local anesthetic (lidocaine) is injected just below the mass to be removed.
 The entire process takes less than 10 minutes per mass, if small (less than pea sized), longer for larger masses.

-We do not use lasers to cut skin or remove masses because this type of laser (CO2) uses heat to destroy tissue which causes wider damage and more pain than a blade.
-Laser use has an increased risk for igniting the hair, can damage the eyes, and produces harmful smoke.
+We do not use lasers to cut skin or remove masses because lasers use heat to destroy tissue which causes wider damage and more pain than a blade.
+Think of how much more painful a burn is.
+Lasers have an increased risk for hair fires, eye damage, and lasers produce harmful smoke.
 Surgeons for humans rarely use CO2 lasers because of these same issues.

 This is a sebaceous adenoma in a dog.